dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

   - **Resources**: are the list of actual resources that will be created or configured by the template
   - **Outputs**: values that the template returns after deployment completes, such as IP addresses or connection strings that you might need for other deployments or applications.
 [The official Microsoft Azure GitHub repository](https://github.com/Azure/azure-quickstart-templates) contains sample ARM templates for almost every service in Azure.

+## Azure Bicep Files

+**What is Bicep?**
+Bicep is a domain-specific language (DSL) that simplifies writing Azure Resource Manager templates by using a cleaner, more readable syntax instead of complex JSON.
+It compiles down to standard ARM templates but is much easier to write and maintain, making Infrastructure as Code more accessible for Azure deployments.

+Bicep has an extension in VSCode found [here.](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep)  This allows you to edit bicep files with intellisense and other useful features in VSCode.